-How Much Longer will the Australian Stock Market Trade Sideways?
+How Long will the Stock Market Trade Sideways?

 Investors have been told for decades that they need to apply sector investing in order to balance their portfolio across multiple sectors to achieve a good return.
 However, in these times of modern technology and high frequency trading, does this strategy still apply?